yash-tatvic/amplitude-dev-center/docs/data/destinations/thetradedesk-cohort.md

 ### Q: Why is the size of the cohort in Amplitude different from the number I can see in the TradeDesk?

 Amplitude reports a cohort sync as successful even if there are invalid IDs in the sync.
 As a result, the number of users in TheTradeDesk may be different than the number you have in Amplitude.
 If your sync contains duplicate IDs or a parsing error occurs, TheTradeDesk won't add those users.
+The number of users that appears in TheTradeDesk is the number that was successfully imported from Amplitude.

 ### Use cases